 Previously, I taught on the Bachelor of Medicine and Bachelor of Surgery (BMBS) and Medical Sciences programme (i.e. through specialist workshops, Problem Based Learning, Special Skills Study Units, lectures, examination and assessment development, and academic reviews) at the University of Exeter Medical School.
 It is here where students have been encouraged to consider experiences of health and illness beyond the biomedical lens to a focus on the social and cultural determinants of health and illness over the life course.

 Prior to this I was a Lecturer in Ageing at the University of the West of England and was a visiting Lecturer at the University of Bristol on the Social Work programme.

-I am a Fellow of the Higher Education Academy and a member of the British Association of Counselling and Psychotherapy, and the British Sociological Association.
+I am a Senior Fellow of the Higher Education Academy and a member of the British Association of Counselling and Psychotherapy, and the British Sociological Association.

 OU UNISON BELFAST.
 June 2018.
 ‘Suicide and self-harm workshop’ in which paramedics, doctors, nurses and human resources managers addressed the challenges of working on the front line in the community among patients with suicidal ideation and the impact upon their working lives.
 This work is ongoing in order to identify research questions for further study.

 Centre for Death and Society (CDAS) May 2018.
 Invited speaker at the University of Bath, ‘Decision making and end of life care.’
 Presented on dementia and decision making at the end of life.